S-Sahanii0/Petmedia-Scanner/README.md

 # Petmedia-Scanner
-Flutter App to identify the breed of a dog.
+App developed using Flutter which identifies the breed of the dog image provided.
+REST API calls were made for the backend.